 Describing their connection as entirely healthy, though, would be a lie.
 She wants to get closer.
 She’s torn between wanting to sleep with him and knowing that would ruin their friendship.
 Fleabag knows there’s something deeply unsustainable about all this, but she hasn’t felt this unlonely in a while and can’t help remaining in his orbit.

-On his side, even though he’s blunt about what he can or cannot do, he can’t help notice the warmth seeping in through the floorboards.
+On his side, even though he’s blunt about what he can or cannot do, he is keenly aware of the warmth seeping up through the floorboards.
 He responds, but trods carefully.

 There have been a lot of interesting responses from Catholic outlets about the Priest’s behaviour – critics have claimed his friendship with Fleabag is a near occasion of sin or that his duty requires him to treat her as a vulnerable person rather than a friend.
 Others have pointed to the friendship as sympathetic and a door into understanding what the clergy’s oft-overlooked human needs look like.